Agnes Leslie, Countess of Morton: Marriage and issue

 In June 1567, Queen Mary was imprisoned in Sir William's castle of Lochleven.
 Agnes became the Queen's chief female companion during her ten and a half months of imprisonment, accompanying her throughout the day and often sleeping in her bedchamber.
 It was following the birth of Agnes's child when she was recovering from her pregnancy, thus providing Queen Mary with greater liberty, that Mary chose to escape from Lochleven with the aid of Sir William's brother George and a young orphaned cousin named William Douglas who also lived at the castle and may or may not have been the earl's illegitimate son.
 When Sir William learned of his royal captive's escape, he was so distressed that he attempted to stab himself with his own dagger.

 Agnes's seven daughters were said to have been so beautiful that they were known as "the pearls of Lochleven".

 In 1586, the earldom of Morton which had been forfeited in 1581 following the execution and attainder of the 4th Earl of Morton for being one of Henry Stuart, Lord Darnley's murderers, returned to the Douglas family.
 In 1588, upon the death of Archibald Douglas, 5th Earl of Morton, Sir William became the 6th Earl of Morton.
 From that time onward Agnes was styled the Countess of Morton.
 Sir William received the charter for the earldom on 20 July 1589.

+Agnes Leslie wrote to Earl of Morton that he was ordered to convey Anne of Denmark (to Stirling Castle) and should command his cooks and stewards to make good cheer for the Duke of Lennox and Lord Lindores.
 She was one of 8 "dames of honour" appointed to attend Prince Henry at Stirling Castle in 1594.
 Sir Robert Cecil noted in 1599 that her husband was retired from politics, but Agnes Leslie was still a "great practicer", and in the confidence of Anne of Denmark.

 Agnes died sometime around the year 1606, which was the same year her husband died.